-The SE5210's space-saving design conserves precious IT real estate, requiring only 2U of rack space.
-It accommodates six 146GB Ultra-160 SCSI disk drives for a maximum internal capacity of 876GB (raw).

-With the addition of up to three optional Sun StorEdge 5210 2U, 12-drive SCSI Expansion Units, the total capacity can be expanded to over 6TB (raw).
+The SE5310's space-saving design conserves precious IT real estate, requiring only 2U of rack space.
+With the addition of up to 4 Sun StorEdge 5300 RAID Expansion Units and 28 StorEdge 5300 Expansion Units (up to seven StorEdge 5300 EU's may be attached to one StorEdge 5300 RAID EU), the total capacity can be expanded to over 65TB (raw) utilizing 146GB Fibre Channel drives.
+400GB S-ATA drives may used for a total raw capacity of 179TB's.

-All Sun StorEdge 5210 NAS Appliance models include:
+All Sun StorEdge 5310 NAS models include:

-- Operating System with a user license for an unlimited number of users

-- CIFS and NFS file protocol support

-- Sun StorEdge File Checkpoint (snapshot)
+- Operating System with a user license for an unlimited number of users - CIFS and NFS file protocol support - Sun StorEdge File Checkpoint (snapshot) - Dual redundant power supplies - Embedded dual 10/100/1000 Gigabit Ethernet NIC ports - Configuration with 2-port optical (MMF) NIC support - 1 or 2 Two-port 2Gb/s PCI Fibre Channel Host Bus Adapters

-- A base NAS with six 146GB drives

-- Dual redundant power supplies

-- Embedded dual 10/100/1000 Gigabit Ethernet NIC ports

-- Configuration with optical (MMF) NIC support